edgelesssys/contrast/rfc/011-registry-authentication.md

 ## Design

-The overall idea of this design is to supply an image puller configuration to the VM that is _not measured_.
+The overall idea of this design is to supply an image puller configuration to the VM that's _not measured_.
-Reason for this is that the image pull configuration is a workload owner secret that should not be visible to (unauthenticated) verifiers - see [Alternatives considered](#alternatives-considered).
+Reason for this is that the image pull configuration is a workload owner secret that shouldn't be visible to (unauthenticated) verifiers - see [Alternatives considered](#alternatives-considered).

 ### Changes to the `imagepuller`